konstantinfarrell/sitemap3/README.md

 # Sitemap3

-Sitemap3 is a basic sitemap generation utility written in Python 3.5.
+Sitemap3 is an async sitemap generation utility written in Python 3.5.
+It currently generates a list of urls within a website and writes them to `sitemap.txt`

 ## Install